gsi-ee/go4-app/ddas/README.txt

 it is also possible for the second analysis step to use the TDDASEventSource to read directly ROOT files produced with the external FilterDDAS code (with first analysis step disabled).
-The output of the TDDASAnalysisProc will be a Go4 TDDASAnalysisEvent that wraps the "rootout" class used in AnalysisDDAS example.
+The output of the TDDASAnalysisProc will be a Go4 TDDASAnalysisEvent that wraps the "rootdataout" class used in AnalysisDDAS example.

 __________________________________________________________________________________
 FIRST ANALYSIS STEP: TDDASFilterProc